-Under Maryland's recently enacted Noah's law, the administrative sanctions after being charged with the DUI/DWI have dramatically increased.
-The ability to obtain a work license is very limited and participation in an ignition interlock program is the only option for many.
-It is important to understand that the administrative sanctions are separate from the criminal charges.
+The Maryland Motor Vehicle Administration's penalties for a DUI/DWI alcohol test refusal or a result greater than 0.08 have dramatically increased.
+The ability to obtain a work license is minimal, and participation in an ignition interlock program is the only option for many.
+It is essential to understand that administrative sanctions are separate from criminal charges.

-After your arrest or issuance of citations, your Maryland license is retained and you receive a temporary license that expires in 45 days.
-An out-of-state license is not retained; however, the privilege to drive in Maryland will be suspended in 45 days.
-You have 10 days from the date of the incident to request an administrative hearing to contest the proposed penalties or sanctions will be imposed.
-It is important that you immediately contact an experienced DUI lawyer to assist you at the administrative hearing.
+If there is a test refusal or a test result of 0.08 or greater, your Maryland license will be confiscated, and you will receive a temporary license that expires in 45 days.
+An out-of-state license is not taken; however, the privilege to drive in Maryland will be suspended after 45 days.
+You have thirty days from the incident to request an administrative hearing to contest the proposed penalties or sanctions will be imposed.
+It is vital that you immediately contact an experienced DUI lawyer to assist you at the administrative hearing.

-You may have defenses and be able to retain your driver's license, or privilege to drive for out-of-state licensed drivers.
-We have extensive experience in administrative law hearings and it is important that you are represented at the hearing.
-Time is of the essence and please contact us to discuss your options.
+You may have defenses and may be able to retain your driver's license or privilege to drive for out-of-state licensed drivers.
+We have extensive experience in administrative law hearings, and you should have an attorney represent you.
+Time is of the essence, and please get in touch with C. Thomas Brown and Tina Harris to discuss your options.